2021 Africa Cup of Nations: Draw

-The final draw was originally scheduled to take place on 25 June 2021, but was postponed to 17 August 2021.
-The 24 teams were drawn into four groups of six.
+The final draw was originally scheduled to take place on 25 June 2021, but was postponed to 17 August 2021 due to logistical reasons relating to the COVID-19 pandemic.
+The 24 teams were divided into four groups of six each, with the four initial pots determined based on the August 2021 FIFA World Rankings (shown in parentheses), listed below.
+Cameroon and Algeria were automatically given the top two seeds as hosts and title holders, respectively.

 Venues

 With the Africa Cup of Nations expanded from 16 to 24 teams, six venues were used across five Cameroonian cities.
 The six stadiums selected to host matches were the Olembe Stadium and Stade Ahmadou Ahidjo, both in the capital Yaoundé, the Japoma Stadium in Douala, the Limbe Stadium in Limbe, the Kouekong Stadium in Bafoussam and the Roumde Adjia Stadium in Garoua.
 The opening match of the tournament and the final took place at the newly built 60,000 seater Olembe Stadium in Yaoundé.

 Opening ceremony

 The opening ceremony of the stadium began at 10:00 with the setting up of the animation groups and the cultural activities which lasted until 14:00.
 Guests and officials were set up until the start of the opening match at 17:00.
 Among the guests were members of Confederation of African Football (CAF), members of the diplomatic corps, presidents of legislative and judicial institutions, members of government including the president of COCAN 2021 and the presidents of CAF and FIFA.

 The set-up of officials ended by 16:00 with the arrival of the presidents of Comoros and Cameroon.
 After the performance of the hymns, the opening speech was made by Patrice Motsepe, CAF's president followed by the solemn opening of the competition by the President of the Republic of Cameroon, Paul Biya, after which a cultural parade of about an hour took place.

 A cultural interlude representing the four cultural areas of Cameroon was presented with five hundred young ambassadors and the mascot Mola who participated in the dance, the host artist, Fally Ipupa offered a performance.
 During this parade, a virtual lion appeared to viewers, this was set up by Belgian graphic designer Thibault Baras on an idea of the creative company lib.
 Made in augmented reality and turned on a game engine, this lion was sixteen meters long, eight meters high and weighed a ton.

 After the match, which took place from 17:00 to 19:00, there was a fireworks display.